jordansds/Archipelago_TWW3_Alt/README.md

 [Mod Configuration Tool](https://steamcommunity.com/workshop/filedetails/?id=2927955021): Allows configuration of the above mod.
 HIGHLY RECOMMENDED FOR SPHERES.

-[No Item Requirements](https://steamcommunity.com/sharedfiles/filedetails/?id=3540371601): Lets you equip all items, even if they are restricted to a different Legendary Lord.

 [No Climate Penalties](https://steamcommunity.com/sharedfiles/filedetails/?id=2789915966): Removes all climate penalties so your start position is not as bad as it seems.

-[Sea Lord Aislinn – Infinite Colonies](https://steamcommunity.com/workshop/filedetails/?id=3626519982): Allows Aislinn to conquer any city as an elven colony.